xvitaly/wloc/packaging/assets/manpage.md

 Use the Google Geolocation API.

 #### -m, \-\-mozilla
-Use Mozilla Geolocation API.
+Use the Mozilla Geolocation API.

 #### -y, \-\-yandex
-Use Yandex.Locator API.
+Use the Yandex.Locator API.

 #### -h, \-\-help
 Print help message and exit.